“Even help from safe

 “Just stay clear dose devils ova dere,” the old man spittled, pointing across Market Street.
 “Dey think dey spreadin’ God’s word, but dey really just pruggers, blasphemin’ satans!
 I bin out here for years, tryin’ to spread the joy of the Lord.
-Dose kinda devils ruinin’ it all, gettin’ everybody mad at Jesus.
-I’d soona perish in damn eternal flames dan carry on they way!”
+Dose kinda devils ruinin’ it all, gettin’ everybody mad at Jesus!”

-“Well, keep the faith, Joe,” I started across the yellow stripes in the smoky wake of a MUNI motor coach.
+“Well, keep the faith, Joe,” I started across the yellow stripes in the diesel wake of a MUNI motor coach.
 “See ya.”

-“You come back, Chi, you come back see me.
-Yessir, Brotha Joe’s here everaday, servin’ da Lord, praise be…right here, all right—this be a good town, you know…”
+“You come back, Chi, you come back ’n’ see me.
+Yessir, Brotha Joe’s here everaday, all right—servin’ da Lord, praise be—thisz a good town, you know…”